BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 The MCM Schema dictates how you should structure your blueprint file, and you can [get it from GitHub](https://github.com/AtilioA/BG3-MCM/blob/main/.vscode/schema.json).

-This schema file can be used to validate your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.
+This schema file can be used to **write and validate** your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.

 **Although not mandatory, it is extremely recommended that you set it up, as you can easily validate your blueprint files** using VSCode by adding this JSON schema entry to your settings: